 Comment on a planning application

-- You can view and comment on planning applications online using our planning portal.
+- Use the planning portal.
 You will need to register before you can comment or subscribe to notifications.

 - Neighbour notification: we must serve a neighbour notification notice on certain neighbouring property owners and occupiers.